 Clover Hera Marker

 This innocuous looking tool allows you to mark your fabric by creasing rather than using a pen or pencil which could be hard to remove.
 When quilting it means you can mark on your quilting lines to guide your stitching.
 I also use it as a finger press to temporarily press my seams in place.
-Get yours on the Plush Addict website.
+Sew Essential stock this tool.

 Quarter inch foot